Home work. Those two words seem mismatched.

 Around 5th grade, a major goal can be independence with homework.
 From start to finish, the parent should assist – not nag to completion.
 You can gradually help your child less and less, and still expect high quality work.

-- Only help when your child wants it.
+- Goal: Only help when your child asks for it.

 - Remember that it's their work – not yours.

-A desk.
+- A desk.
 The kitchen table.
 The treehouse.
-Which is best for learning and focusing?
+Which is best for learning and focus?
 Some children may need to do homework in the same place each night.
 Some need novelty.
 While they all learn and respond to different stimuli, they need consistency with the basics:

 - Comfortable, flat surface